Founder and executive director

 Journalist and web editor

 Clément Le Merlus joined Forbidden Stories as an investigative journalist in 2020.
-He is particularly in charge of web editing and communication, and is the Safe Box’s project officer.
+He is also in charge of web editing and is the Safebox Network’s project officer.

 Sara Guglielmi has been in charge of administration, finance and fundraising for Forbidden Stories since August 2020.